manuGil/lecture-notes/swc-notes/shell-notes.md

 1. The terminal or CLI is a programing inteface to interact with a computer.
 2. BASH is a programing language commonly used by the Unix terminal.
 3. Unix and Windows shells are different, and commands also differ.
-4. Shortcuts for directories `.` this directory, `..` parent directory
+4. Shortcuts for directories: `.` this directory, `..` parent directory
 5. Be careful when deleting files with `rm`, they will be deleted permanently.
 6. `CTRL + C` will cancel/stop a program
-8. Pipeline use the the `|` symbol to chain inputs and outputs between commands
+8. Pipelines use the the `|` symbol to chain inputs and outputs between commands
 7. Bash scripts and `for` loops can help to automate tasks
 8. Always test your pipelines/scripts with a selected copy of your data.